Renderings from Cortex to Tower Grove Connector (2019)

 Currently, Tower Grove Ave (between Tower Grove Park and Vandeventer) has two lanes of car traffic, two painted bike lanes, and two lanes of parking heading north and south.

-The proposed design would shift both bike lanes to the west side of the street as a two-way protected bike lane, paralleling the park and continuing north.
+The proposed design – subject to change with additional engineering and final design – would shift both bike lanes to the west side of the street as a two-way protected bike lane, paralleling the park and continuing north.
 It would then shift to the east side of the street at the McRee intersection, with special traffic signals, and continue north to Vandeventer.
 At Vandeveter the protected bike lane would then continue on the east side of Vandevener up to Sarah, where it would shift back to the west side of the road.
 The route would then continue north, switching to a Calm Streets style treatment, North of Forest Park Parkway.

 This two-way protected bike lane creates separate space for people riding bikes from car traffic and people walking on the sidewalk.
 Along with the physical barrier between bike and car traffic, this project also includes intersection and traffic signal upgrades, accounting for bike traffic, high-visibility crosswalks for people on foot, and a fiber-optic connection between each traffic light, allowing for the signals to be optimized to improve the flow of traffic.